Appleple47/To-Do-List/README.md

 On my website, you can manage what you have to do.

 ## How to use
-Input your task and press Enter button, and it will keep your task.
+Input your task in the textbox and press Enter button, and it will keep your task.

 ## Future Plans
 ・Make it so that your own list is saved even after re-entering the site\